RVCC Annual Meeting

 The RVCC Annual Meeting connects practitioners in land stewardship from across the West, facilitates peer to peer learning, and helps participants identify common challenges and opportunities.
 We believe that by bringing leaders together and asking critical questions, we can develop comprehensive solutions and, ultimately, be more effective as a whole.
 The meeting combines inspiration, innovation and a healthy dose of fun.

-Save the Date!
-Our 14th Annual Meeting will be December 5-7, 2017 at McMenamin's, Edgefield in Troutdale, OR.
+Thank you to everyone who attended the 14th Annual Meeting December 5-7, 2017 at McMenamin's, Edgefield in Troutdale, Oregon.

 Recap: 13th Annual Meeting - January 10-12, 2017

 After a national election in which rural America was thrust into the spotlight, our meeting focused on four key themes: community, capacity, catalyzing change and collaboration.
 Participants heard sage political advice from Mark Rey and Jim Lyons, both of whom served as Undersecretary for Natural Resources and the Environment in USDA; garnered new communications ideas from Paul Larmer, executive director of High Country News; and were inspired by keynote speaker Vicki Christiansen, Deputy Director for State and Private Forestry in the U.S. Forest Service.
 We asked provocative questions with an aim to identify success stories, policy barriers, and new solutions for working landscapes..
 We gathered to approach federal policy from the middle.
 And, we gathered to galvanize RVCC and our community's work in the year to come.

 Recap: 12th Annual Meeting - Dec 6-8, 2015

 At our 2015 Annual Meeting, RVCC participants engaged in rich discussion, exchanging experiences, expertise, and ideas for how best to leverage our mutual interests in today’s political climate.
 The meeting focused on the following efforts: